GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/2-networking-a-simple/README.md

 | onprem      | VC landing  | onprem aggregates              |

 As is evident from the table above, the hub/landing VPC acts as the route concentrator for the whole GCP network, implementing a full line of sight between environments, and between GCP and on-prem.
 While advertisements can be adjusted to selectively exchange routes (e.g. to isolate the production and the development environment), we recommend using [Firewall](#firewall) policies or rules to achieve the desired isolation.

+#### NCC specific routing setup

+When the NCC configuration is enabled:

+- routes between multiple subnets within the same VPC are automatically programmed by GCP
+- each spoke exchanges routes with the NCC hub, and gets NCC routes belonging to other spoks from the hub
+- on-premises is connected to the landing VPC and dynamically exchanges BGP routes with GCP using HA VPN.
+The HA VPN tunnels are configured as Hybrid spokes on the NCC hub, and as such all spokes receive those dynamic routes.

 ### Internet egress